 For an asset rating to have meaning in the marketplace, one home must be comparable to another.
 For home characteristics NOT individually recorded and entered into the HEScore tool, non-asset related inputs are standardized to a nationally consistent set.
-The main differences between the HEScore default values and the Home Energy Saver are described on the defaults page.
+The main differences between the HEScore default values and the Home Energy Saver are described on the Defaults and Dependencies - Methodology Section 2.3 page.

 HEScore has five simple pages of user inputs used to describe the home construction and equipment, described in detail on the HEScore User Interface page.
 If the home has the same window and wall types on each building side, the total number of required inputs typically is less than 50.
 Exact wordings along with a more detailed log of questions and required inputs are included in the checklist here.

 To develop a scoring system that could fairly compare the energy performance of existing homes, DOE accounted for many different factors and available data sources.
 The goal was to develop a simple system that allows consumers to understand how one home compares to other homes regardless of location and weather patterns.
 The current methodology is applicable to single-family homes and townhouses in the continental U.S. and Hawaii.

 HEScore scores a home on a 10-point scale, where a 10 corresponds to the greatest efficiency (minimal energy use).
 Each point on the scale corresponds to a specific source BTU level.
 National average source energy factors are used to calculate a total energy value for electricity, natural gas, liquified propane gas, and distillate fuel oil energy sources delivered to the home.
 The source energy factors are from the Energy Star Portfolio Manager Technical Reference (US EPA, 2013).